EU Water Innovation Conference 2019:

 Aim: To generate awareness and guidance for further adaptation action provide good examples and tools and promote the EU Climate Adaptation Strategy in the water sector.

-- Presentation: Nexus challenges, trade-offs and synergies under climate change: What can policy solve? by Maria Witmer, PBL Netherlands and SIM4NEXUS
+- Presentation: Nexus challenges, trade-offs and synergies under climate change: What can policy solve? by Maria Witmer, Netherlands Environmental Agency PBL & Horizon SIM4NEXUS project

-- Presentation: Lessons learnt from the implementation of the EU Climate Adaptation Strategy, by Andras Toth, DG CLIMA
+- Presentation: Lessons learnt from the implementation of the EU Climate Adaptation Strategy, by Andras Toth, European Commission DG Climate Action

 - Discussion: How to improve policy, research and innovation and financing frameworks to roll out climate adaptation actions in the water sector in the next decade?
 What solutions are available or merit being scaled up?
 What is the role for EU policy in making them happen?